Veteran suicide is a national epidemic of tragic proportions

 Anyone who has watched their cat take endless delight in an empty paper bag or their dog prance around the house with a stolen sock understands.
-Through their play, companion pets provide moments of levity that eventually become more enduring.
+Through their play, companion pets provide moments of levity that become more enduring over time.

 Pets get us moving

 Companion dogs require regular walks, as well as opportunities for play.
 Many veterans in our program who are coping with depression choose a dog specifically to help get them out of the house and become more physically active.
-Although their depression makes them not want to get up and go, they feel duty bound to give the dog the necessary exercise and care.
+They feel duty bound to give the dog necessary exercise and care.

-In time, walking the dog becomes a welcome routine, one that brings both psychological and physical benefits.
+Eventually, walking the dog becomes a welcome routine – one that brings both psychological and physical benefits.
 It can even help bring about casual, non-threatening social interactions, such as when people chat with one another about their pets, or where to find the best dog park.

 Pets give us purpose